 In Figure 1, Scenario A shows a visual representation of something that doesn’t have enough ‘energy’ to change someone’s habit.
 End-users are a lot like semiconductors in that they won’t change or learn something new, or spend money on something unless they perceive that it’s going to be way better.
 Scenario B shows an experience that is so much better that people will stop doing it the way they are doing it now (current state), and buy a new product (improved state).

 The experience you deliver has to cross that gap in order to change habits.
-Thinking as a digital anthropologist, you should look for the 1 or 2 things that bridge this experience gap.
+Thinking as a digital anthropologist, you should look for the 1 or 2 things that bridge this experience gap for your business-level strategy.
 What’s ‘enough’ for a 1.0 version of your digital transformation product is equal to building the experiences needed to cross this gap.

 Small Teams Drive Transformative User Experiences

 If you want to deliver a truly delightful experience, then the entire team has to be aligned.
-The more people you add to a project, the harder it is for your product team to be obsessed with your end-users.
+The more people you add to a project, the harder it is for your product team to be obsessed with your end users.
 The larger the team, the more communication issues come up, the more time it takes to align the team, and the harder it is to breathe life into the fragile spark of a new product.
 It becomes easy to revert to the ‘list of ingredients’ instead of obsessing over the nuanced experience that invokes delight in our users.
 Small teams more effectively deliver nuance.
+If you're still unsure why this is the case, I'd suggest reading about what software consultants do (which is a lot!) in this article here.

 In conclusion, end-users don’t care about driving bottom-line gains for your business, they care about the experience and whether or not the product takes something hard and makes it easy for them.
 If you fix their problems, then you’ll get the maximum business ROI.
 And if you want to be successful at delivering a nuanced user experience, hire a small, motivated team.